Patrixxk/Markdown-project/README.md

+# Markdown project made with React and Typescript
+## A project focusing on markdowns, categories, tags, filtering and more functionalities

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.